timmyb824/ip-addr-challenge/README.md

 # Summary

 While exploring the documentation site for my employer at the time, I came across an interesting challenge one of the teams would give to prospective candidates.
 The challenge was to create a simple web application that displayed the IP address of the requestor.
 The candidate could use any language or framework they wanted.
-The only requirement was that the application had to be deployed AWS.
+The only requirement was that the application had to be deployed to AWS.
 To deploy the app, the candidate could use any tools they wanted including scripting directly against the AWS API.
 The only requirement was that the candidate had to provide the team with a script to clean up the resources created for the application.

 For some, this challenge would be trivial but the idea behind the challenge was not to see how much a candidate knew about web applications and AWS.
 The idea was to see how the candidate approached the problem and how they solved it.
 I thought this was a great idea and decided to complete the challenge myself.
 For the web application, I chose to use Python and Flask.
 For the deployment, I chose to use Terraform and Ansible.
 In the next few sections, I will go more in-depth on the tools I chose and why I chose them.